elec327/elec327.github.io/lab2/index.md

 </figure>
 </div>
 <div class="col-md-9 col-sm-12 col-xs-12">
-Start by soldering on the MSP430.
-It is the most challenging piece of the puzzle and getting it in place will make everything else easier.
-The best bet for dual-inline packages like this one is to tack one corner down, then the opposite one, then fill in the rest.
+You need to solder all the components onto the PCB.
+New in 2020, we have a PCB oven in the lab, and there are multiple copies of a solder-paste stencil for the PCB.
+To use it, carefully tape the stencil over the PCB (lined up right, obvi!).
+Put a big blog of paste at one end, then carefully use the squeegee to spread it over.
+Scrape well, but without scraping the paste off the pads.
+Put excess solderpaste back into the container!
+Then, carefully remove the stencil and put all the surface mount parts on with tweezers (24 LEDs, 7 resistors, and 2 capacitors).
+You'll need to solder the button and the battery holder by hand.

 You may need to reference the [board](https://github.com/ckemere/ELEC327/raw/master/Labs/Lab2/Pendant.brd) and/or [schematic](https://github.com/ckemere/ELEC327/raw/master/Labs/Lab2/Pendant.sch)
 files in order to know what other parts go where.
 In particular notice which components are resistors, which are capacitors, and which are light emitting diodes (LEDs).
+The LEDs in the outer ring all face in one direction and the LEDs in the inner ring all face the opposite direction.
+If you get the direction reversed for all of them, you can fix it in your code.
+(But if just a few LEDs are wrong, you'll have to take it off and reverse them!)

 1. **(Not scored!)** Either examine the PCB closely or look at the schematic for the pendant.
 Which GPIO pins are connected to LEDs?

 2. **(Not scored!)** In a normal, canonical (i.e., atomic), forward operating (i.e., not-breaking-down) diode, which terminal does positive (conventional) current flow out of, cathode or anode?
-In the pendant circuit, which pin is this terminal connected to?
+In the pendant circuit, which pin(s) is this terminal connected to?

-3. **(Not scored!)** What value (0 or 1) will result in the diode turning on?
-How would the circuit be changed to allow the other value to turn the diode on?
+3. **(Not scored!)** What value (0 or 1) will result in the 12 o'clock diodes turning on?
 {: class="questions"}

 </div>